phoenixframework/phoenix/guides/docs/adding_pages.md

 which is what renders our template into the layout before the HTML is sent off to the browser.

+A note on hot code reloading, some editors with their automatic linters may prevent hot code reloading from working.
+If it's not working for you, please see the dicussion in [this issue](https://github.com/phoenixframework/phoenix/issues/1165).

 ## Another New Page

 Let's add just a little complexity to our application.
 We're going to add a new page that will recognize a piece of the URL, label it as a "messenger" and pass it through the controller into the template so our messenger can say hello.